-One of the most important documents in the eyes of Lutherans worldwide is known as the Augsburg Confession, and its presentation before the Diet of Augsburg on June 25, 1530, is widely considered the moment when Lutheranism came into being.
+One of the essential documents in the eyes of Lutherans worldwide is known as the Augsburg Confession.
+Its presentation before the Diet of Augsburg on June 25, 1530, is widely considered the moment when Lutheranism came into being.
 (Also see Do Lutherans Believe You Can Lose Your Salvation?)

-The author of the document was Luther’s closest confidante, Philipp Melanchthon, and it was signed by a prominent group of German political leaders.
+The document’s author was Luther’s closest confidante, Philipp Melanchthon, and a prominent group of German political leaders signed it.

-Luther had been excommunicated by the Catholic Church, branded a heretic and an insurrectionist, and had been forced into hiding to escape persecution.
+The Catholic Church had excommunicated Luther, branded him a heretic and an insurrectionist, and forced him into hiding to escape persecution.
 He was thus unable to travel to Augsburg with his friends.

 It consists of 28 articles, each addressing a particular aspect of Lutheran doctrine.
-On the matter of clerical marriage, Article XXIII (The Marriage of Priests) is absolute on the subject.
+Regarding clerical marriage, Article XXIII (The Marriage of Priests) is absolute.